OROFACIAL PAIN AND TEMPOROMANDIBULAR DISORDERS

 How is chemotherapy-related neuropathic pain treated if it does not subside after treatment?

 Sometimes, though not common, chemotherapy-related neuropathy may linger and is treated similar to other neuropathic pain conditions.
-In other words, conservative therapies including medications may be prescribed.
-Additionally, botox or other nerve injections may be indicated.
-Given that Dr. Levi is a dental oncologist in addition to an orofacial pain dentist, she has extensive experience treating orofacial pain in cancer patients.
+In other words, conservative therapies including medications or injections may be prescribed.

 Uncomfortable and often debilitating, headaches can interfere with daily activities.